Unlock free GenAI with IrisGPT—trained on your data!

 Modern customer support teams use historical and real-time customer data to understand customers’ behaviors, needs, and pain points using predictive analytics.
 Technological advances in predictive analytics and the field of Artificial Intelligence (AI) enable this data to be leveraged to solve problems as and when they occur (and sometimes before!), reducing delays and boosting support agent productivity by providing front-line support staff with real-time suggestions on how best to solve potential issues, as well as routes to resolution.
 The data insights can help prevent customer escalations and churn.

 To get predictive analytics right, companies need a technology stack that enables support agents to take effective action to resolve customer issues.
-What’s needed is the ability to collect customer data and share insights with the support agents in real time.
+What’s needed is the ability to collect customer data and share insights with the support agents in real-time.
 With this, support agents are empowered with accurate and timely customer knowledge.
+How predictive analytics can be applied includes leveraging it for upselling and cross-selling in retail, responding to market changes in SaaS businesses, and generating product recommendations to convert prospective customers into buyers.

 Types of Data in Predictive Customer Analytics